 If you have suffered a knee injury, you may benefit from physical therapy.
-This will help to improve your knee flexion, full range of motion, and strength.
+This will help to improve your knee, full range of motion, and strength.
 Your physical therapist may exam your knee to determine if you have damaged specific structures or ligaments.

 The ACL is an important ligament in your knee.
 It resist the motion of anterior tibial translation and internal tibial rotation.
 This is important in order to have rotational stability in the full knee extension.

 If you have ever injured your knee, we recommend making an appointment with your doctor or physical therapist.
 They will examine the injury and recommend next steps to be taken.